 As a consultant, I commonly see huge gaps in the people skills of the owners I work with.
 Sometimes these are very damaging to the prospects of the company.
 For instance, imagine the impact of poor customer service today, when every mistake is blown up on Yelp.
 Or think about the legal consequences of inappropriate behavior among the top management.
 I have personally witnessed the destructive potential of an employee who is a negative Nellie or who undermines the owner.
 And the damage that can be done by poorly managed sales people is no secret.

-If you feel like the time has come to deal with some of your personal shortfalls in the people skills area, or if you have employees that need such help, please give us a call.
-We can help with this and other management and marketing issues.
-310-910-1848 That is my personal cell.
+If you feel like the time has come to deal with some of your personal shortfalls in the people skills area, or if you have employees that need such help, please check out our MasterMind groups as a way to get great peer-to-peer help in managing your people.